21 Best and Worst Things to Buy at Aldi

 What to Buy at Aldi: Bread

-You can snag a 20-ounce loaf of Aldi's L'oven Fresh white bread for just 85 cents.
-That same size loaf of bread at Walmart sells for 88 cents, under the Great Value store brand.
-Giant was offering a 22-ounce loaf of its store brand white bread for $1.89.
+You can snag a 20-ounce loaf of Aldi's L'oven Fresh white bread for just 65 cents (a 20-cent decrease from 2019, the last time we checked).
+That same size loaf of bread at Walmart under the Great Value brand sells for 67 cents, a 22-cent price drop from two years ago, but still two cents more than Aldi.

 What to Buy at Aldi: Cheese

 You'll find national brands of cheese at Aldi alongside store-brand cheeses.
-A 12-ounce, 16-slice package of Kraft American white cheese was selling at Aldi for $3.67.
-Giant stocks the same Kraft cheese but charges $4.29.
+A 12-ounce, 24-slice package of Kraft American white cheese was selling at Aldi for $3.97.
+Walmart had the same Kraft cheese but was charging $3.67 for a 16 slice package.

 "Aldi offers a wide variety of quality cheese products and prices that can blow away your local grocery store," says Fobes.
 "In one example, we found Baby Bel cheese for $3 at Aldi, and it was more than $7 at our local grocery store for the exact same product."

-In addition, Cindy Livesey, founder of the bargain-hunting website LivingRichWithCoupons.com, recommends Aldi's cream cheeses and shredded cheeses.
+In addition, other bargain-hunters recommend Aldi's cream cheeses and shredded cheeses.

 What to Buy at Aldi: European Sweets

 Aldi wears its German roots proudly.
 Look no further than the strudel in the freezer case for proof.
 You'll find German and other European chocolates on store shelves, too.
-According to Fobes, specialty chocolates, in general, are among the best things to buy at Aldi because they are "smooth and creamy at a much lower cost than most other stores."
+Shopping experts say specialty chocolates, in general, are among the best things to buy at Aldi because they are "smooth and creamy at a much lower cost than most other stores."

-Sweet treats come and go.
-In December we found German holiday specialties including Winternacht solid and hollow chocolates, chocolate Santa figurines, Merci European chocolate, Witor's pralines, Choceur chocolate coins, Ferrero Rocher chocolates, Rolo candies, Winternacht marzipan logs and Duca Reserva panettone.
+This isn't the time of year for that, though.
+Around the holidays, you'll find huge lineups of German chocolates and other holiday specials at Aldi, including Winternacht solid and hollow chocolates, chocolate Santa figurines, Merci European chocolate, Witor's pralines, Choceur chocolate coins, Ferrero Rocher chocolates, Rolo candies, Winternacht marzipan logs and Duca Reserva panettone.
+Note that Aldi also bolsters its chocolates around the Easter holiday.

 What to Buy at Aldi: Ketchup

 Yep, ketchup.
-Aldi's signature Burman's tomato ketchup was selling for $1.19 for a 38-ounce bottle.
-Walmart was selling a 32-ounce bottle of its own Great Value ketchup for $1.32.
+Aldi's signature Burman's tomato ketchup was selling for 99 cents for a 38-ounce bottle, 20 cents less expensive than our last check.
+Walmart was selling a 32-ounce bottle of its own Great Value ketchup for 92 cents, 40 cents less than two years ago.

 What to Buy at Aldi: Milk

-Milk prices have shot up in our Aldi price comparisons compared to a year ago.
-Recently, Aldi was selling a gallon of its Friendly Farms brand whole milk for $2.48 (it was $1.49 last year).
-Still, that price was slightly less than the $2.53 that Walmart was charging for a gallon of its Great Value brand whole milk.
-At Giant, a comparable gallon of whole milk went for $3.29, up from $2.79 last year.
+Milk prices have shot up in our Aldi price comparisons compared to two years ago.
+Recently, Aldi was selling a gallon of its Friendly Farms brand whole milk for $2.99, up from $2.48 two years ago.
+Still, that price was slightly less than the $3.12 that Walmart was charging for a gallon of its Great Value brand whole milk.

 Note that these prices are for conventional milk.
 Organic milk costs more.
 As for taste?
 We couldn't detect any difference between the milk brands.